 What is ECU remapping?

 ECU remapping is a simple, affordable way to improve your vehicle’s performance.
-It involves modifying the Electronic/Engine Control Module (ECU) with new software to change its behaviour.
-You can watch this video to see a Mercedes CLA180 getting a stage 1 remap with us!
+It involves modifying the Electronic/Engine Control Module (ECU) with software recalibration to change its behaviour.
+You can watch this video to see how we tuned our Audio RS4

 From factory, the vast majority of vehicles will not be using the full potential of their engines.
 In most cases vehicle manufacturers will use one engine in multiple cars and then tune them to different figures to meet a certain price range.
 If we take the 2011-2015 BMW 114i, 116i and 118i as an example.
 Same car, same engine, different power outputs!
 This means that we can tune a lower price range vehicle like the 114i (102BHP) to the same level of power that we could tune the more powerful 118i (170BHP)!
 In this example we can tune them to a whopping 220BHP!